 Counseling, verbal reprimands and written warnings may be administered by the Mayor to board and commission members failing to comply with City policy.
 These lower levels of sanctions shall be kept private to the degree allowed by law.
-Copies of all written reprimands administered by the Mayor shall be distributed in memo format to the chair of the respective board or commission, the city clerk, the city attorney, the city manager, and the City Council.
-Written reprimands administered by the Mayor shall not be included in packets for public meetings and shall not be publicized except as required under the Public Records Act.
+Copies of all written reprimands administered by the Mayor shall be distributed in memo format to the chair of the respective board or commission, the cCity cClerk, the cCity aAttorney, the cCity mManager, and the City Council.
+Written reprimands administered by the Mayor shall not be included in packets for public meetings and shall not be publicized except as required under the CaliforniaPublic Records Act.

 The City Council may impose sanctions on board and commission members whose conduct does not comply with the City's policies, up to and including removal from office.
 Any form of discipline imposed by Council shall be determined by a majority vote of at least a quorum of the Council at a noticed public meeting and such action shall be preceded by a Report to Council with supporting documentation.
 The Report to Council shall be distributed in accordance with normal procedures, including hard copies to numerous public facilities and posting online.
-Any Report to Council addressing alleged misconduct by a board or commission member shall be routed through the Office of the city attorney for review of whether any information is exempt from disclosure (subject to redaction) based on privacy interests authorized under the Public Records Act.
+Any Report to Council addressing alleged misconduct by a board or commission member shall be routed through the Office of the cCity aAttorney for review of whether any information is exempt from disclosure (subject to redaction) based on privacy interests authorized under the California Public Records Act.

 When deemed warranted, the Mayor or majority of Council may call for an investigation of board or commission member conduct.
-Should the city manager or city attorney believe an investigation is warranted, they shall confer with the Mayor or Council.
-The Mayor or Council shall ask the city manager and/or the city attorney to investigate the allegation and report the findings.
+Should the cCity mManager or cCity aAttorney believe an investigation is warranted, they shall confer with the Mayor or Council.
+The Mayor or Council shall ask the cCity mManager and/or the cCity aAttorney to investigate the allegation and report the findings.

-The results of any such investigation shall be provided to the full Council in the form of a Report to Council, and shall be placed on the agenda of a noticed public meeting as "Information Only".
+The results of any such investigation shall be provided to the full Council in the form of a Report to Council, and shall be placed on the agenda of a noticed public meeting as "Information Only.".
 Any such report shall be made public and distributed in accordance with normal procedures (i.e., hard copies to numerous public locations and posted online).
-Any report to Council addressing the investigation of board and commission members shall be routed through the Office of the City Attorney for review of whether any information is exempt from disclosure (subject to redaction) based on privacy interests authorized under the Public Records Act.
+Any report to Council addressing the investigation of board and commission members shall be routed through the Office of the City Attorney for review of whether any information is exempt from disclosure (subject to redaction) based on privacy interests authorized under the California Public Records Act.